oracle/oracle-r2dbc/README.md

 subscribes, supports multiple Subscribers, and caches the result of a database call (the same result of the same call is emitted to each Subscriber).
-- Typically, a Publisher of multiple items defers execution until a Subscriber signals demand, and does not support mulitple subscribers.
+- Typically, a Publisher of multiple items defers execution until a Subscriber signals demand, and does not support multiple subscribers.

 ### Errors
 - The error code of an R2dbcException is an [Oracle Database